robincornett/send-images-rss/README.md

 ## Changelog

+###2.5.1
+* bugfix: if images are external, they are not processed by the plugin
+* escaped things

 ###2.5.0
 * added new function to deal with captions and alignment.
 * deprecated original caption function since we have a whole new wonderland of caption action.